-- A 2017 study found the environmental exposure to RF radiation in some schools with Wi-Fi is higher than reported levels for non-thermal biological effects and the researchers recommend schools prefer wired network connections and allow laptop, tablets, and mobile phone usage only in flight/airplane mode and this was followed by a 2019 publication in the industry journal Building and Environment details best practices in buildings to reduce radiofrequency as including wired technology instead of Wi-Fi and corded phones. - Environmental Health Trust has developed a checklist of actions for schools to reduce EMF.
+- "Guidelines for Safer Use of Wireless Technology in Classrooms" were developed for the New York State United Teachers, who also passed a Resolution "Hazards of Wireless Radiation Emission."
+46,47 - The United Educators of San Francisco (teacher Union) passed a resolution recommending the California Department of Public Health issued guidance on how to reduce exposure to cell phone radiation be disseminated to all students and staff.^{50,51} - Education modules were developed in partnership with the Massachusetts Breast Cancer Coalition to teach high school and middle schoolers about why and how to reduce radiation from cell phones and wireless devices.52 - A 2017 study found the environmental exposure to RF radiation in some schools with Wi-Fi is higher than reported levels for non-thermal biological effects and the researchers recommend schools prefer wired network connections and allow laptop, tablets, and mobile phone usage only in flight/airplane mode. - A 2019 publication in the industry journal Building and Environment details best practices in buildings to reduce radiofrequency as including wired technology instead of Wi-Fi and corded phones.48 - Environmental Health Trust has developed a checklist of actions for schools to reduce EMF.
+49

 We offer our expertise to support you in making these changes.
-Please see the attached resources with additional documentation.
 We are available to meet with your leadership to present how to reduce and mitigate the risks of radiation exposure.

 Thank you for your consideration and action on this issue.
+Please see the attached resources with additional scientific documentation.